 “Yeah?
 Not so much.
 At least not for me.
 Can we go home now?”

 “Sorry, Virginia had to call off.
 I have to close.
 I just came out to see where you were.
 Come on, Chet said he’d give ya dinner for free since I’m staying.
 I told him I couldn’t work late because I had to take you home.
 So this is his way of bribing me to stay.
 You’re hungry aren’t ya?
-Pick the stake, it’s free.”
+Pick the steak, it’s free.”

 “I think I’d rather have the mystery meatloaf.
 Chet couldn’t cook water without burning it.”

 “Well it’s true.
 His steaks come out like leather.
 They should let you cook.
 The place would have lines out the front door.”

 She smiled, “Come on then, have a burger.
 He can’t mess that up too much right?”

 They walked back in the restaurant and she led him to a small booth, “Park it right there.
 Coke ok?”